Football set to host Weber State for season finale - SUU News

-For the final game of the season, the Weber State University WIldcats are coming to Cedar City.
+For the final game of the season, the Weber State University Wildcats are coming to Cedar City.
 Not only does this game mark the end of the season for Southern Utah University, it will be the end of an era.

 Starting July 2022, SUU will leave the Big Sky Conference and become members of the Western Athletic Conference.
 After joining in 2012, SUU won the conference title in 2015 and 2017.

 Four years later, the schools have gone down very different paths.
-Since then, Weber has gone 30-8 overall.
+Weber has gone 30-8 overall.
 The Thunderbirds meanwhile, have gone 6-33.
 Since that 2017 matchup, the Wildcats have won every meeting.

 But again, this season has a lot more on the line.
 With this being the last time the two teams meet as conference rivals, it is unknown when the rivalry will continue.

-Last Matchup
+Last matchup

 The Thunderbirds hosted the Wildcats in April 2021 as one of their six games of the spring season.
 As so many other games went that season, SUU lost by one score.
 Weber had come into the game on a three-game win streak, and were one of the top teams in the FCS.

-SUU started off strong and went up 16-9 after three quarters of play, but Weber struck back in the fourth and scored on back to back drives.
+SUU started off strong and went up 16-9 after three quarters of play, but Weber struck back in the fourth and scored on back-to-back drives.
 The Thunderbirds had an opportunity to score with 50 seconds remaining, but a costly penalty forced them to punt and sealed the victory for the Wildcats.

 A look at the opponent

-Weber comes into this game 4-5 overall, with their most recent game being an 18-30 loss when they hosted Portland State University.
+Weber comes into this game 4-5 overall with their most recent game being an 18-30 loss when they hosted Portland State University.
 The loss dropped Weber out of the FCS top-25.
 Earlier this year, in what was by far their biggest win this season, the Wildcats beat Eastern Washington University who is currently ranked No. 7.

 Their offense is led by quarterback Bronson Barron, a true freshman averaging just under 190 yards per game.
-He’s thrown only three touchdowns to four interceptions, and has completed 59% of his passes.
+He has thrown only three touchdowns to four interceptions and has completed 59% of his passes.

 They have two running backs with over 60 carries this season.
-Josh Davis appeared to be their lead back, but hasn’t played in their last two games after suffering an injury.
+Josh Davis appeared to be their lead back, but has not played in their last two games after suffering an injury.
 Since then, Donte McMillan has seen an increase in carries.
 The team as a whole has averaged 145 yards per game on the ground.

-Keys to Victory
+Keys to victory

 -